 Don’t: Shine a Bright Light

-These shelled creatures use the moon’s reflection on the water’s surface as a compass.
-Introducing another light source can confuse the baby turtles, making it more difficult for them to find their way into the water.
+These cute turtles usually use the moon reflection on the water as a compass.
+So, this means that shining a bright light could confuse the babies, making it difficult for them to find a way to the water.

 So, when you come across turtle eggs, keep your camera’s flash turned off.
 If your home is close to the shore, close the drapes and blinds.